 The US antitrust agencies cooperate with foreign competition agencies through formal and informal agreements and arrangements, although cooperation also takes place in their absence.
-The United States has bilateral cooperation agreements with nine jurisdictions: Germany (1976); Australia (1982); the European Communities (1991); Canada

-(1995); Brazil, Israel, and Japan (1999); Mexico (2000); and Chile's competition enforcement agency (2011).3 The US antitrust agencies entered a Memorandum of Understanding with the Russian Federal Antimonopoly Service in November 2009,4 with the three Chinese antitrust agencies in July 2011, and with the Indian competition authorities in September 2012.
-The Recommendation of the Organization for Economic Cooperation and Development ("OECD") on international competition cooperation is an important informal cooperation instrument.5 The OECD Recommendation and bilateral agreements generally provide for notification of enforcement matters that implicate the other party's interests, investigative assistance through sharing non-confidential information, traditional and positive comity, and consultation to address disputes.
+The United States has bilateral cooperation agreements with ten jurisdictions: Germany (1976); Australia (1982); the European Communities (1991); Canada (1995); Brazil, Israel, and Japan (1999); Mexico (2000); and the competition enforcement agencies of Chile (2011) and (Colombia).3 The US antitrust agencies entered a Memorandum of Understanding with the Russian Federal Antimonopoly Service in November 2009,4 with the three Chinese antitrust agencies in July 2011, and with the Indian competition authorities in September 2012.
+The Recommendation of the Organization for Economic Cooperation and Development ("OECD") on international competition cooperation is an important informal cooperation instrument.5 The OECD Recommendation and bilateral agreements generally promote practical enforcement cooperation through informal communications, underscore the importance of investigative assistance, including through the sharing of nonconfidential information, and provide for confidentiality safeguards.
 While the early agreements were motivated primarily by a desire to reduce and manage conflicts that arose from extraterritorial enforcement of antitrust laws, modern agreements seek mainly to enhance enforcement cooperation.
-In addition to providing a legal framework for cooperation, the agreements have been catalysts to facilitate closer working relationships.
+In addition to providing a legal framework for cooperation, the agreements have been catalysts to facilitate closer working relationships.6